acooke82/acooke82/README.md

 Hi, I'm Alex!
 - BA in Linguistics from UBC
-- working as an import technician (using bash, SQL)
+- working as an system analyst (using bash, SQL)
 - working on my MSc from University of Arizona
 - interested in NLP, machine learning, translation engines, and language revitalization